XHwind/ECE143-Final-Project/README.md

 ## Polarity vs Subjectivity Analysis of tweets

-**Disclaimer: A separate .py file is not being included for this part for the reason that installing the _Textblob_ package is very cumbersome and highly platform-dependent.
+**Disclaimer: A separate .py file is not being included for this part for the reason that installation of the _Textblob_ package is very cumbersome and highly platform-dependent.
 So, to avoid all such problems, it is safe to run this on Google Colab**

 Please enter the Polarity_vs_Subjectivity_Analysis directory and run the notebook using Google Colab environment.
 The instructions for doing this are as follows: